dwheelerau/docker-guide/README.md

 Hopefully you can see that by changing the above command you can alter what images are processed, the detection threshold, and the output location.
 ![File explorer window showing the new testing folder containing the output images](images/figurex3.png)

-6. Run in batch mode (use this mode if you want to do downstream processing like removing empty images)
+6. Or you can run in batch mode if you want to do downstream processing like removing empty images based on an ouput summary file that shows filenames and detection probabilities etc.

-This mode won't create images with boundary boxes, it simply creates a JSON outfile.
+**Note:** This mode won't create images with boundary boxes, it simply creates a JSON outfile.
 The advantage of this mode is that it saves disk space because output images are not being created.
 Note that you can still create these images latter using information contained in the JSON output file.
 You can also you use this file to filter out empty images etc (just get in touch if you have any questions about this).

 This command will:
-a) process the images and sub-directories in the folder `TP`
 b) create a JSON file of outputs called `TP.json`
 c) only include detections above 20% probability
 d) save the output file every 1000 images (in case of crash etc)

 ```
 sudo docker run --gpus all -it -v `pwd`:/project nbutter/megadetector:ubuntu1604 /bin/bash -c "cd /project && python /build/cameratraps/detection/run_detector_batch.py /build/blobs/md_v5b.0.0.pt ./TP TP.json --output_relative_filenames --recursive --threshold 0.2 --checkpoint_frequency 1000"
 ```